salcedoe/MtMdocs/docs/matlabBasics/Tables.md

         64   119
     ```

-    …Note, this only works for columns that share the same data type (like numeric arrays)
+    …Note, this only works for columns that share the same data type (like numeric arrays).

 ### Indexing by Column Name